Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
+Feb26 I found that each product does have certain cognitive limits, which are called paradigms in professional terms.
+Users are accustomed to its certain positioning, and it is actually difficult to play new tricks and have to play on new platforms.
+For example, the background information about Gerald "Runner" Brown provided by this group member can definitely be found on military forums, but there is nothing on Zhihu.

+Duan Yongping's long-term active website, Snowball, I have also observed recently.
+It is indeed different from Zhihu.
+There is a "mentioned stocks" button in the lower right corner of the post, which is more convenient for investment groups to retrieve information.

+This is both a limitation and an opportunity for new products, and if the age groups of the two products are different, the gap will be even greater.
+After the acquisition of Instagram in 2010, many young people fled from Facebook to Instagram because they did not want their parents to see their posts.
+Later, the younger Snapchat also had the same trend.
+Now, as a post-90s generation, I have no idea what Apps Euro-US children are playing.

 Feb22, 1 hour phone talk with Mr.Wang, CEO of TongShu Tech.
 He is my WeChat Aerospace group frirnd, and also a potential customer to use SeeLayer.
 Mr.Wang share his BP, i learn a lot about how to set my shares frame.
 Before i call him, yesterday I show the BP, and he send 3 groups of questions about VC's asking, financial, growing data, tech details.
 He praise me is a good start-up, understand the team’s shortcomings and has many precise development ideas.

 Feb13, finish official web to business plan(lack of finance).
 With 1 page readme and 6 subtitles.